onflow/flow-go/language.md

 vault.transfer(to: otherVault, amount: 100)
 ```

 The access level for variable fields in an implementation may be less restrictive than the interface requires.
-For example, an interface may require a field to be at least public (i.e. the `pub` keyword is specified), and an implemenation may provide a variable field which is public, but also publicly settable (the `pub(set)` keyword is specified).
+For example, an interface may require a field to be at least public (i.e. the `pub` keyword is specified), and an implementation may provide a variable field which is public, but also publicly settable (the `pub(set)` keyword is specified).

 ```typescript
 interface AnInterface {